QuentinRoy/tiny-merge-patch/README.md

 All of them also embed additional functionalities, such as patch generation from two objects or merge of patches.
 This library only focuses on the IETF standard and on patch applications.

-(None of the above libraries particularly big.
+(None of the above libraries are particularly big.
 Still, this is smaller if you only need to apply patches.
 It is also worth mentioning that unlike [JSON patches](https://tools.ietf.org/html/rfc6902), there is no way to implement merge of merge patches that reliably preserves deletion.)